Agneli/linux-remote-control/README.md

 @reboot node /opt/lrc-server/lrc.js
 ```

+### Firewall issues

+The default ports for the server are 3000 for HTTP requests and 3001 for WebSockets.
+You might want to open those ports (at least when you are not on a public network) with tools such as `firewall-config`.

 ## Dependences

 The Linux Remote Control depends on some softwares to work correctly.
 Bellow is a list of this softwares.